 Not that I really had track of the days.
 They had melded into one ever-extending runway as Auckland went through its second Covid-19 lockdown and New Zealand’s election date was pushed back a month.
 We were a few months into an insurgent campaign for an electorate seat at the centre of the country’s largest city.
-We’d built a team of hundreds of people – particularly young people, some so young they couldn’t even vote yet – who, despite their claims to the contrary, were all doing a lot more than the least they could do.
-They were about to make history.
 Building support for transformational policies crucial to Labour's vision - Jessica Berentson-Shaw.
 By Jessica Berentson-Shaw* Opinion - To achieve their bold vision this Labour government is going to have to campaign for it.

 Nobel prize-winning economist Joseph Stiglitz said New Zealand was “working … to build the kind of economy that should mark the post-pandemic world”.
 The finance minister, Grant Robertson, acknowledged the opportunity to showcase a new approach in a bold speech in May in which he said: “There are few times in life when the clock is reset.
 Now is the time we should address … long-term issues.
+It’s not one we should squander.”
 The bumper Toby Morris & Siouxsie Wiles Covid-19 box set.
 All the illustrations and animations in one place.